m-tassano/dvdnet/README.md

-# dvdnet
+# DVDnet
-DVDnet: A Simple and Fast Network for Deep Video Denoising
+A Simple and Fast Network for Deep Video Denoising

 Video examples and code coming soon